SparkerData/OSRS-Safe-Haven-Assets/README.md

 ---

 ## Lessons Learned

-- Even in a virtual economy, classic financial metrics (volatility, drawdown) highlight which assets are defensive.
+- Even in a virtual economy, traditional financial metrics such as volatility and drawdown provide valuable insights.
+They highlight which assets behave defensively and which are more speculative, reinforcing that the principles of market analysis can extend beyond real-world finance.

-- Some items (like runes and feathers) behave like safe havens due to constant demand.
-- Building a clean **ETL → SQL → BI pipeline** made analysis reusable and easy to share.
+- Certain items, like runes and feathers, consistently acted as safe havens because of constant in-game demand.
+This mirrors the way commodities such as gold or bonds maintain value during economic downturns, showing how player-driven economies often reflect real economic forces.

+- Designing a clean pipeline — from Python ingestion, to SQL modeling, to BI visualization — made the project maintainable and reusable.
+Each stage had a clear role, and by separating concerns it became much easier to iterate and scale the analysis.

-- Translating finance concepts into a gaming context is a powerful way to learn analytics.
+- Translating financial concepts into a gaming context proved to be a powerful way to practice analytics.
+It made technical skills like ETL, DAX, and visualization more engaging while also strengthening the ability to explain complex ideas in a simple, relatable way.

+- The project also emphasized the importance of storytelling in analytics.
+Numbers alone don’t capture attention, but framing them around the idea of “safe havens” in RuneScape connected the data to a narrative that anyone familiar with finance or gaming could appreciate.

 ---